swttalyan/Calinca/README.md

 Example Command to run Tissue Specificity Script:  Rscript scripts/Enrichment_In_Tissue/TSIbyTaufunctiontmp.R pod_glom_kidney_allGenesFPKM.txt

-prepDE.py script from StringTie is use to calculate gene and transcript count.
+NOTE:: prepDE.py script from StringTie is use to calculate gene and transcript count.

-Differential gene expression is calculated using DESeq2 edgeR.R
+Differential gene expression is calculated using DESeq2

+for Single condition: Rscript edgeRScript.R gene_count_matrix_TS1.csv Contrast.txt
+For multi conditions: Rscript edgeRforMultiplesConditionAnalysisScript.R gene_count_matrix_Combined.csv ContrastMultipleConditions.txt

+For this step the examples file used as input for the scripts are also provided in the folder for running.

-Further the differential expressed genes are selected based on the following cutoff:
+NOTE:: Differential expressed genes are selected based on the following cutoff:
 Padj<0.05
 log2Foldchange>0.58